 Andorra, San Marino, Monaco, and Switzerland are excluded because they are not EU members.
 In the three smallest countries, however, you can log into the mobile network of a neighboring EU state.
 This way, you can still use the EU conditions.

 There was free Wifi at basically every business such as hotels and restaurants.

 The standard voltage in Europe is 220 V and the frequency 50 Hz.
 In Italy, they use three plug types, namely C, F, and L.

-Whereby, since nowadays, all these chargers have integrated adapters, in general, the voltage and frequency don’t really matter.
+Whereby, nowadays, all these chargers have integrated adapters, hence, in general, the voltage and frequency don’t really matter.

 You’ll find comprehensive travel info in my post World’s Most Complete Travel Information – an indispensable globetrotter-classic.

 If you choose to pin this post for later, please use one of these pictures: